Revisiting Co-Occurring Directions: Sharper Analysis and Efficient Algorithm for Sparse Matrices: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we empirically compare the proposed sparse co-occurring directions (SCOD) with frequent direction based AMM (FD-AMM)~\cite{ye2016frequent}, co-occurring directions (COD)~\cite{mroueh2016co} and sparse frequent direction based AMM algorithm (SFD-AMM)\footnote{SFD-AMM refers to the method simply replacing FD step in FD-AMM with sparse frequent directions~\cite{ghashami2016frequent}.
 We provide more detailed discussion about SFD-AMM in appendix.}.
-Our experiments are conducted on a desktop computer with Intel(R) Core(TM) i5-4570 CPU and 24GB memory.
-We use MATLAB 2019a to run the experiments and the operating system is Windows 10.

-Instead of increasing $q_i$ logarithmically as the analysis of Theorem~\ref{thm:lower-bound}, we fix $q_i=5$ in our experiment since the empirical error arise from SPM (Algorithm~\ref{alg:SPM}) is very small in practice.
-In the implementation, powering $\M\M^\top$ in Algorithm~\ref{alg:SPM} makes $(\M\M^\top)^q\M\G$ could be ill-conditioned.
-We include an additionally orthonormalization step after each round of multiplications to improve the stability~\cite{martinsson2010normalized,musco2015randomized}.
-This operation does not change the column span, so it gives an equivalent algorithm in exact arithmetic, but improves empirical performance significantly.
-Since $q$ is typical a small constant in practice, the additionally cost of orthonormalization is limited.
+Instead of increasing $q_i$ logarithmically as the analysis of Theorem~\ref{thm:lower-bound}, we fix $q_i=5$ in our experiment since the empirical error arise from subspace power method is very small in practice.

 We evaluate performance of all algorithms on cross-language datasets: Amazon Product Reviews (APR), PAN-PC-11 (PAN), JRC Acquis (JRC) and Europarl (EURO) which contain millions of English (EN), French (FR) and Spanish (ES) sentences~\cite{prettenhofer2010cross,potthast2010evaluation,potthast2011cross,koehn2005europarl}.
-Each of dataset has alignment information of two languages at sentence-level and there are $n$ sentences in total.
-We let $t$-th row of $\X$ be the bag-of-words feature of $t$-th sentence with respect to one language and $t$-th row of $\Y$ be the bag-of-words feature of the same sentence respect to the other language.
+We use bag-of-words feature for our experiments.
 All of input matrices are large but very sparse and we summary the parameters in Table~\ref{table:dataset}.

 We demonstrate sketch-error and time-error comparisons in Figure~\ref{figure:sketch-error} and~\ref{figure:time-error} respectively.
 It is apparently that SCOD always performs better than all baseline algorithms.
-We present sketch-time comparison in Figure~\ref{figure:sketch-time}.
-The algorithms SFD-AMM and SCOD are much more faster than FD-AMM and COD, since FD-AMM and COD ignore the sparse structure of the input matrices.
-The running time of SFD-AMM and SCOD are comparable which satisfies our complexity analysis.
+We do not include the curve of FD-AMM and COD in time-error comparison because these two algorithms take much more time than others.
+Due to the limit of space, we defer the result of sketch-time comparison and detailed computing infrastructure in appendix.